awk Programs

 The following program, `awksed.awk', accepts at least two command line arguments; the pattern to look for and the text to replace it with.
 Any additional arguments are treated as data file names to process.
 If none are provided, the standard input is used.

-to the actual text that terminated the
+and on the setting of RT to the actual text that terminated the

 record (see section How Input is Split into Records).

-be the pattern to look for. gawk
+The idea is to have RS be the pattern to look for. gawk

-to the text between matches of the pattern.
+will automatically set $0 to the text between matches of the pattern.

 This is text that we wish to keep, unmodified.
 Then, by setting ORS

-to the replacement text, a simple print
+to the replacement text, a simple print statement will output the

 text we wish to keep, followed by the replacement text.